Skip to main content

 // with a temperature of 32 degrees.

-Structured output
+Structured Outputs

 Type-safe data extraction from free form text

+Large Language Models are great at extracting structured information out of unstructured text.
 In the following example, we retrieve a type-safe WeatherForecast object from a weather forecast text, thanks to AiServices:

 // A type-safe / strongly-typed object